yazinsai/algorithms/README.md

 # Algorithms

 Love 'em or hate 'em, most tech companies still require that you know 'em when you interview for any technical role.
-This is a repository of all of the practice questions that I worked on while interviewing at various companies (including Big 4's like Facebook and Google) for a Software Engineer / Product Manager role.
+This is a repository of all of the practice questions that I worked on while interviewing at various companies (including Big 4's) for a Software Engineer / Product Manager role.
 Like you (most probably), I hadn't done much work on algorithms since college, so this took quite a bit of practice to get the hang of.

 You can browse through the repository at your leisure, or you can follow this guide.
 The choice is yours.